 Debt Obligations/Financial Responsibility Students are responsible for any debts incurred while attending CCMS.
 These debts may include but are not limited to monies owed to the office, library, athletic department, teachers, or school board.
 Additional monies owed may include damage assessments, fundraisers, or settlements.
-Students must clear debts before receiving a locker, parking permit, report card, or diploma.
-Students having outstanding debt will not be allowed to participate in extracurricular activities, including graduation, until all debts have been cleared.
+Students having outstanding debt will not be allowed to participate in extracurricular activities until all debts have been cleared.